Skip to main content

 • “The primary issues for me are the pace and the generally fussy, tedious nature of the gameplay.”

-• “Unfortunately, half the game design is bad: duels, high-level powers, generally obtuse mechanics (presumably a 'feature' given the setting, but makes for a very dissatisfying gameplay experience), massive balance issues across the board.”
+• “Unfortunately, half the game design is bad: duels, high-level powers, generally obtuse mechanics, massive balance issues across the board.”

 • graphics

-The graphics of "Solium Infernum" have received mixed reviews, with many praising the stunning artwork and atmospheric design that effectively captures the game's hellish themes.
-While the 2D visuals and card art are often described as beautiful and immersive, some players find the 3D models, particularly of the archfiends, to be less impressive and somewhat cartoonish.
-Overall, the game is noted for its strong aesthetic commitment, though some aspects of the graphical presentation could benefit from further refinement.
+The graphics of the game have received mixed reviews, with many praising the stunning artwork and atmospheric aesthetic that effectively captures a hellish theme.
+While the card art and character designs are often described as beautiful and intricate, some players feel that the 3D models, particularly for the archfiends, can appear amateurish and clash with the overall aesthetic.
+Overall, the game is noted for its significant graphical overhaul from its predecessor, enhancing the visual experience despite some inconsistencies in style.

 • “The visuals are top tier with fantastic art and atmosphere.”